-- Maintain straightness of the back by keeping the abdominal muscles tight throughout the motion. - After the foot touches down on positions 1 and 3, allow the body to continue to lower. - Lunge and step in a straight line, keeping the feet directed forward.
-Viewed from the front, the feet are shoulder width apart, both at the starting position and at the end of positions 1 and 3. - Keep the forward knee over the ball of the foot on positions 1 and 3.
+- Maintain straightness of the back by keeping the abdominal muscles tight throughout the motion. - After the foot touches down on positions 1 and 2, allow the body to continue to lower. - Lunge and step in a straight line, keeping the feet directed forward.
+Viewed from the front, the feet are shoulder width apart, both at the starting position and at the end of positions 1 and 2. - Keep the forward knee over the ball of the foot on positions 1 and 2. - Ensure the heal of the rear foot does not touch the ground.